Already convinced? Skip the letter.

 For Shiba Inu Owners

-Every technique, every command sequence, every troubleshooting guide in this system was developed specifically for Shiba Inus and their cat-like and independent with a famous scream, strong prey drive, and an attitude that says "I will do it if I feel like it" nature.
+Every technique, every command sequence, and every troubleshooting guide in this system was developed specifically for Shiba Inus.